This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the

 - Provide group discussion time.
 Teachers may find that calling on students randomly is difficult at first, that those who don’t like to speak up lack confidence.
 By giving students time to discuss a problem or question quietly with their desk mates, they get a chance to gather their thoughts and prepare to be called upon.
 Alternatively, a quiet reflective minute for all students before answering questions can also be helpful.

 - Expose students to diversity.
 Many classroom lessons showcase professionals in subject areas, like scientists, athletes, or musicians.
 Choose a variety of people in professional fields of all races, genders, and even abilities.
 Representation is very powerful.
 When a disabled child sees an independent, successful disabled adult, it sends an encouraging message.

 - Vary teaching strategies.
 This is important for all students, not just those with disabilities who tend to be excluded more.
 All children learn in different ways, so a variety of instructional strategies, like lecturing, reading, videos, interactive apps, small group work, projects, and discussions, help include everyone.

 - Make classrooms physically accessible.
-For some students with cerebral palsy, the only disability may be lack of mobility.
+For some students with cerebral palsy, the only disability could be lack of mobility.
 Simply having enough space to get around easily can increase inclusion.
-Make sure there is plenty of space between desks and other obstacles so that a child with a wheelchair, walker, or other device can move as freely as any other student.
+Make sure there is plenty of space between desks and other obstacles so that a child with a wheelchair, walker, or other devices can move as freely as any other student.

 - Provide inclusive playgrounds.
 The most inclusive playgrounds were designed that way, and often teachers can only work with what they have.
 They can make existing playgrounds more inclusive, though, by providing guided activities that involve all students and in which all can participate, regardless of ability level.

 - Be proactive—and active—about bullying.
 Bullying is a greater risk for disabled children than others, and it can lead to long-term harm.
 In the short-term it can cause a student to become even more excluded and withdrawn.
 Teachers must address bullying, through education, awareness, and by acting when there are any signs that it is happening.